Idaho Sheep Guide Report – The Rams of Fog and Smoke

 On the first day of his Idaho hunt, we found a little ram right out of camp that Wayne passed on, then we went five days without seeing a sheep.
 It was alternately smokey, snowing at almost blizzard conditions and raining.
 Conditions were terrible!
 On the afternoon of the fifth day, Kris and Jeremy found some tracks near camp.
 The next morning, Wayne and I followed the tracks while Kris and Jess got to a good glassing spot.

 At the end of the tracks, I spotted a nice ram (165-170).
 Wayne liked the ram and was going to shoot, but before he could the fog rolled in and the ram was gone when visibility returned.
 Kris and Jess found two more rams 30 yards below them in the rocks and one of them was HUGE!
 Around 180!
 Unfortunately they spooked and we couldn’t find them again.
 Ultimately Wayne ended up going home empty handed.
 It was a heart breaker for everybody.
-Bighorn sheep hunting can be tough.
+Sheep hunting can be tough.